Plant-Based Passover Recipes + Tips for a Vegan Seder Plate

 Tzimmes

-Not only is Tzimmes often vegan as is, but it's also super customizable — feel free to mix up the root vegetables and fruits in your tzimmes based on what you have in your kitchen.
-This recipe for vegan tzimmes from the Vegan Atlas features sweet potatoes, onions, carrots, apples or pears, prunes, apricots, orange juice, and more.
+Not only is tzimmes often vegan as is, but it's also super customizable — feel free to mix up the root vegetables and fruits in your tzimmes based on what you have in your kitchen.
+This recipe for vegan tzimmes from The Vegan Atlas features sweet potatoes, onions, carrots, apples or pears, prunes, apricots, orange juice, and more.

-Vegan Passover dessert recipes:
+Check out these vegan Passover dessert recipes:

 If you're going to forgo leavened bread for eight days, you'll probably be needing some dessert.
 Here are a few kosher for Passover vegan dessert recipes.